Last Updated on June 1, 2021 by queenie mak

 Also, be careful when you are at the edge of the canyon.
 Some parts are quite high.
 I am afraid of heights so I didn’t dare to get too close.

-At the last bit of canyons on Pineapple Mountain
+At the last bit of the grand canyon on Pineapple Mountain

 By the time you reached the second “danger road sign,” you’ve reached the end of Po Lor Shan Great Canyon.